jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l3vpn/l3vpn-service-module.md

  - Pre-configured MP-BGP between PE and BGP Route Reflector must exist
  - Pre-configured Route Policy must exist

-### User-facing features
-#### frinx-l3vpn-iosxrv

-**Karaf installation:**

-    feature:install frinx-l3vpn-iosxrv

-**Description:**
-Installs L3VPN Provider with IOS-XRv NEP and NETCONF connector.
-This feature is NEP for IOS-XRv devices.

-#### frinx-l3vpn-testing

-**Karaf installation:**

-    feature:install frinx-l3vpn-testing

-**Description:**
-Installs L3VPN Provider with Mock NEP and RESTCONF.
-This feature can be used for testing and demonstration purposes where real PE devices are not available.

-*The postman collection for the L3VPN service module can be downloaded from [here](https://github.com/FRINXio/Postman/releases).*

 | Feature Guide         |             |                                                                                                     |
 |-----------------------|-------------|-----------------------------------------------------------------------------------------------------|